tkoenigGIT/FutureState/README.md

 * Use heading tags appropriately

 **7. Cross Browser Compliance Guidelines, Javascript Plugins Guidelines**
-* Use twitter bootstrap to
+* Use twitter bootstrap to create.
+*
+Which JavaScript Recipe Is Right For You? - [Which JavaScript Recipe Is Right For You?](http://coding.smashingmagazine.com/2012/12/14/which-javascript-recipe-is-right-for-you/#more-120645 "Which JavaScript Recipe Is Right For You?")

 **8. W3C Validation Guidelines, Responsive Design/Markup Guidelines**

-Responsive Design on a Budget - [Responsive Design on a Budget](http://clearleft.com/thinks/responsivedesignonabudget/ "http://clearleft.com/thinks/responsivedesignonabudget/")
+Responsive Design on a Budget - [Responsive Design on a Budget](http://clearleft.com/thinks/responsivedesignonabudget/ "Responsive Design on a Budget")